scalawithcats/scala-with-cats/src/pages/monad-transformers/index.md

 We can now reveal that `Kleisli` and `ReaderT` are, in fact, the same thing!
 `ReaderT` is actually a type alias for `Kleisli`.
-Hence why we were creating `Readers` last chapter and seeing `Kleislis` on the console.
+Hence, we were creating `Readers` last chapter and seeing `Kleislis` on the console.
 </div>